QData/qdata-page/_AIselfPage/AIself-archive-grid.md

 ## Relevant Papers we published

++ We can use a component-view to categorize the research topics in OOD generalization:
+  - (1) sample level
+  - (2) feature level
+  - (3) representation/encoding level
+  - (4) loss level
+  - (5) task level (e.g., meta learning, few shot generalization)
-+ Please check out each item in our side-bar
+  - Please check out each item in our side-bar

-## We have focused on weak supervision in multiple of our papers along this line of research.

 ![timeline]({{ site.baseurl }}pic/weaksupervised.png){:class="img-responsive"}